 German Shepherds tend to bond most strongly with one person, although you can socialize them to be more family-oriented.
 Rottweilers are gregarious with the entire family, but they may pick one or two favorite people.

-Both Rotties and Shepherds will be protective of everyone in the household, seeing all members as belonging to their leader.
+Both Rotties and Shepherds will protect everyone in the household, seeing all members as belonging to their leader.

-Your mixed-breed dog will be social with the entire family although she may pick one to three favorite members.
-She will likely be at least mildly protective of your property but also social with your guests.
+Your mixed-breed dog will be social with the entire family, although she may pick one to three favorite members.
+She will likely be mildly protective of your property and social with your guests.

-Socialization is a consistent theme in this mix and is vital to its harmonious interactions with children.
+Socialization is a consistent theme in this mix and vital to harmonious interactions with children.

-Your dog is likely to be a great playmate for your young ones but might not be so tolerant of unfamiliar children.
+Your dog is likely a great playmate for your young ones but might not be so tolerant of unfamiliar children.
 The breed is generally friendly enough to warm up to youths with a proper introduction.

-Again, breed composition can play a part in how your dog reacts to strangers.
-Finally, be extra vigilant around toddlers because the Pittie Rottie GSD mix is strong, potentially rough, and rambunctious.
+Again, breed composition can affect how your dog reacts to strangers.
+Finally, be vigilant around toddlers because the Pittie Rottie GSD mix is strong, potentially rough, and rambunctious.

 Pitbull Rottweiler German Shepherd mix and other pets

-Your Pit Rottie GSD mix will get along with other dogs in the household and probably the cat if exposed to it early in life.
+Your Pit, Rottie GSD mix will get along with other dogs in the household and the cat if exposed to it early in life.

-Despite inherent dog aggressive tendencies, establishing your authority and being relentless about socializing your puppy should make your household peaceful.
+Despite inherent dog aggressive tendencies, establishing authority and being relentless about socializing your puppy should make your household peaceful.
 Neutering all dogs can help tremendously against aggression.

-It is not unreasonable to expect that many individuals of this mix will do well at dog parks.
-Use extreme caution with allowing your dog to play with other dogs under 25 pounds.
+It is unreasonable to expect many individuals of this mix to do well at dog parks.
+Use extreme caution when allowing your dog to play with other dogs under 25 pounds.